 Here you can try all specialties of Maltese cuisine.
 Did you know that the typical Maltese dish is rabbit?
 Here I had mixed Maltese starters and a combo of three rabbit specialities (fenek) .
 Phenomenal!!

 And when dinner is over … festa!
-Mrs. Marija herself is present every single day at her restaurant and, after having chatted in various foreign languages at the tables with the clients literally welcoming them as guests in her own house, on Wednesdays and Fridays during Folklore Nights she takes on the microphone and introduces in all the languages of the guests present the various Maltese typical dances that a group of 6 dancers will perform.
+After having chatted in various foreign languages at the tables with the clients literally welcoming them as guests in their own house, on Wednesdays and Fridays during Folklore Nights guests can enjoy Maltese typical dances that a group of 6 dancers will perform.

 And after the typical dances, the dancefloor turns into a disco!